 But something just seemed a little off.

-A few months into my pregnancy I went shopping with my mom one weekend.
+A few months into my pregnancy I went shopping with my mom over the weekend.
 She wanted to buy me a slew of new maternity outfits, but I held off and said, “no, not yet”.
 Two weeks later I doubled over in pain on the bathroom floor.
 I won’t go into the gory details….
 It was brutal.

 But I kept trying… and all the while I truly felt like I was dying.
 The bloating, migraines, utter fatigue, aches and pains, insomnia, low libido, hair thinning all lasting for years.
 I kept pushing through life thinking “it’s going to get better, I’m only 40.”